 Scaring rather than killing birds is important as a means of preventing damage to property or product. where species are protected by legislation or where there may be problems with animal lovers.
 The ease of scaring birds and controlling birds will depend on which of the three situations you find them in.

 1. Roosting birds

 - Birds are more difficult to scare because you are denying them. there daily bread, however because they are feeding they are very easy to poison.

-- Birds are impossible to scare because they’re mothering instinct is so strong they defy anything to return to the nesting site, and often in buildings you will have 4-5 generations of nesting birds to contend with.
+- Birds are impossible to scare because their mothering instinct is so strong they defy anything to return to the nesting site.
+Often in buildings you will have 4-5 generations of nesting birds to contend with.

 Birds carry a number of diseases (salmonella) food outlets. so control becomes a very important issue.

 We need to understand why the species of bird is roosting where it is.

 Normally they select there nesting place as it is a safe place. often at the highest point and often with a clear view for a flight path for an easy escape.
 These birds will return by habit to that same landing place day after day and further generations will continue to roost until they are forced to find another.
 When shooting and scaring is not an option then bird proofing of buildings is neccessary to stop birds from gaining access.